Although it is Japan's third-largest island by size, Kyushu is all too often overlooked or left out of itineraries.

 Kyushu YouTube Video Playlist

-You can view our YouTube video playlist dedicated to Kyushu HERE.
+You can view my YouTube video playlist dedicated to Kyushu HERE.

 Further Japan travel guides, books and checklists are available in The Real Japan Travel Store.